rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

     - design pattern
     - akka
     - scala
-summary: "Rarely, during my life as a developer, I found pre-packaged solutions that fits my problem so well.
-Design patterns are abstraction of both problems and solutions.
+summary: "Rarely, during my life as a developer, I found pre-packaged solutions that fit my problem so well.
+Design patterns are an abstraction of both problems and solutions.
 So, they often need some kind of customization on the specific problem.
 While I was developing my concrete instance of Actorbase specification, I came across the Cameo pattern.
 It enlighted my way and my vision about how to use Actors profitably.
 Let's see how and why."
 social-share: true
 social-title: "A Cameo that is worth an Oscar"
 social-tags: "Akka, Scala, designpatterns"
 math: false
 ---

-Rarely, during my life as a developer, I found pre-packaged solutions that fits my problem so well.
-Design patterns are abstraction of both problems and solutions.
+Rarely, during my life as a developer, I found pre-packaged solutions that fit my problem so well.
+Design patterns are an abstraction of both problems and solutions.
 So, they often need some kind of customization on the specific problem.
 While I was developing my concrete instance of [Actorbase specification](http://rcardin.github.io/database/actor-model/reactive/akka/scala/2016/02/07/actorbase-or-the-persistence-chaos.html), I came across the **Cameo pattern**.
 It enlighted my way and my vision about how to use Actors profitably.
 Let's see how and why.

 ## The problem: capturing context
 Jamie Allen, in his short but worthwhile book [Effective Akka](http://shop.oreilly.com/product/0636920028789.do), begins the chapter dedicated to Actors patterns with the following words: